 Preparing for interviews

 Preparation is key to job interview success.
 It’s worth doing your homework before an interview so you’re ready for all situations.
-Feeling on the spot and flustered is the last thing anybody wants in front of their prospective new employer.

 Before the interview

 - To ensure you are prepared, follow these simple tips: